iamdempa/challenge/README.md

 {"response":"Moin!"}
 ```

-As mentioned above, the response varies according to the domain (customer)
+As mentioned above, the response varies as per the customer

 ## 5. Test API Endpoint